jonocarroll/wp_content/_drafts/2018-10-16-even-more-images-as-xaxis-labels.md

 There are a few differences with the previous version(s):

- - I had a request for rotating the additional text, which I
+ - I had a request for rotating the additional text, which I actually <a href="https://gist.github.com/jonocarroll/2f9490f1f5e7c82ef8b791a4b91fc9ca#file-images_as_xaxis_labels_updated-r">also updated recently</a>, and it seemed to fit better, so I rotated the labels within the LaTeX command.
+ - Since all of the text has been rendered via La